Photographer: greenroomphotography/Kinga Lubowiecka

 The intimate working environment of the school, arranged in two buildings, allows art history, theory and criticism to be treated as integral to the development of studio work.
 The Ruskin also enjoys a strong and constructive relationship with Modern Art Oxford and students have full access to the many exceptional University libraries and museums, including the Ashmolean.

 After graduation, most students go on to work in fine art as practising artists, teachers and art writers, or as curators in public and private galleries and for arts councils and organisations.
 Many also pursue careers in academia, architecture and the film industry.

 We maintain close ties with former students and keenly follow their developing careers.

 Jack Stanton, who graduated in 2013 and now works as a professional artist, recalls: ‘I think the most important element of the Ruskin is the seriousness with which your work is considered by tutors and fellow students.
 It is because of this mature reception that students are left with no choice but to develop a strong capacity for self-criticism and an astute awareness of the interpretations their work can induce.
 The freedom I was given to pursue any creative avenue was initially dizzying – but became thrilling.
 The Ruskin gave me an invaluable set of mental skills that I employ daily to navigate my own ideas and communicate fruitfully with others in a wide variety of collaborative projects.’

 Many Ruskin students have been shortlisted for the prestigious Saatchi New Sensations Award, and two alumni were award winners: Jack Stanton in 2013 and Oliver Beer in 2009.
-Emily Motto was one of the Bloomberg New Contemporaries for 2014.
+Emily Motto and Melanie Eckersley were amongst the Bloomberg New Contemporaries for 2014 and 2015 respectively.

 Students interested in this course might also like to consider History of Art.